saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/a-star.md

 Where:
 - `g` is the cost from the start node to the current node.
-- `h` is the heuristic estimate of the cost from the current node to the goal.
+- `h` is the heuristic estimate of the cost from the current node to the goal (using Manhattan distance in this example).
-- `f` is the sum of `g` and `h`.
+- `f` is the sum of `g` and `h`, representing the estimated total cost.

-Below is a simple implementation of the A* algorithm in Rust:

 ```rust
 use std::collections::{BinaryHeap, HashMap};